genome-nexus/genome-nexus-vep/README.md

 However, Ensembl does not recommend connecting to their public database (as it is very slow), so it is recommended to set up a local copy of their database by following the [instructions](https://useast.ensembl.org/info/docs/webcode/mirror/install/ensembl-data.html) on the Ensembl website.

+**IMPORTANT: Make sure the ensembl-vep docker image, the cache files, and the MySQL database are all using the same version.**